US Paycheck calculator

 - · Standard deduction applied: $15,000.

-How a paycheck is calculated
+How your US paycheck is calculated

-Worked example (US, single, $90,000/year, bi-weekly)
+Worked example (single, $90,000/yr, bi-weekly)

-- Gross per pay period: $90,000 ÷ 26 = $3,461.54
+- Gross per period: $90,000 ÷ 26 = $3,461.54

-- Social Security (6.2% to $168,600): $214.62
+- Social Security (6.2%): $214.62

 - Medicare (1.45%): $50.19